-Budweiser Brewing Company APAC Limited ("Bud APAC") is the largest beer company in Asia Pacific, with leadership positions in Premium and Super-Premium beer segments.
+Budweiser Brewing Company APAC Limited ("Bud APAC") is the largest beer company in Asia Pacific, with leadership positions in Premium and Super Premium beer segments.
 It brews, imports, markets, distributes and sells a portfolio of more than 50 beer brands, including Budweiser®, Stella Artois®, Corona®, Hoegaarden®, Cass® and Harbin®.
 Bud APAC has expanded beyond beer into new categories such as ready-to-drink, energy drinks and spirits in recent years.
 Through its local subsidiaries, Bud APAC operates in its principal markets, including China, South Korea, India and Vietnam.
-Headquartered in Hong Kong SAR, China, Bud APAC operates 47 breweries and employs over 24,000 colleagues across APAC.
+Headquartered in Hong Kong SAR, China, Bud APAC operates 47 breweries and employs approximately 25,000 colleagues across APAC.

-Bud APAC is listed on the Hong Kong Stock Exchange under the stock code "1876" and is a Hang Seng Composite Index member that is incorporated under the laws of the Cayman Islands.
-The company is a subsidiary of Anheuser-Busch InBev, a public company based in Leuven, Belgium and listed on Euronext which has over 600 years of brewing heritage and an extensive global presence.
+Bud APAC is listed on the Hong Kong Stock Exchange under the stock code "1876".
+The company is a subsidiary of Anheuser-Busch InBev SA/NV, the public company based in Leuven, Belgium and listed on Euronext which has over 600 years of brewing heritage and an extensive global presence.